 |Native Area||South Africa|

 Fire lilies prefer partially shady conditions, which makes them valuable as a houseplant.
 If you grow your plant indoors all year, place it in a bright window.
-If you give your plant an outdoor vacation in the summer months, put it in a spot with dappled sunlight or morning sun.
+If you give your plant an outdoor location in the summer months, put it in a spot with dappled sunlight or morning sun.